 With Memorial Day weekend a few days away, many people are replacing their old barbecue gas grills with new ones.
 Many parts of the grill can be recycled, including the gas tanks, but there are many safety factors to consider.
 Gershow Recycling says people must show great care in properly disposing of used propane gas tanks and other parts of the grill when bringing them in to be recycled.

 With the health risks associated with the handling of propane tanks, states are cracking down on the illegal disposal of propane tanks.
 As a result, many people are turning to scrap metal recyclers to properly dispose of the barbecue grills.

 When disposing of a barbecue gas grill, observe the following rules:

-"It is important that the gas tanks that are brought to Gershow Recycling are fully emptied,” said Gershow’s Vice President, Elliot Gershowitz.
-"The contents are under pressure and, if they are not properly discharged, it can result in a fire, serious injury or death.
+“It is important that the gas tanks that are brought to Gershow Recycling are fully emptied,” said Elliot Gershowitz, vice president of Gershow Recycling.
+“The contents are under pressure and, if they are not properly discharged, can result in a fire, serious injury or death.
 We accept propane gas grills, but we ask that people properly discharge the tanks before bringing them to be recycled.”